dgaponcic/chomsky/chomsky/README.md

 to run use:
+1. mix run -e "ChomskyApp.start"
+OR
-1. iex -S mix (use recompile() command in the interactive shell to recompile) OR
+2. iex -S mix (use recompile() command in the interactive shell to recompile)
-2. mix run

 to run the test suite use:
 1. mix test
 OR
-1. mix test --trace (for a verbose output)
+2. mix test --trace (for a verbose output)